 I began exporting very early on in my career, so for me, the process is now relatively simple.
 In fact, one of my earliest export pieces was a 19th century Chesterfield sofa that was exported to the USA for use in Harvard University.

 Despite my confidence in exporting, there are still obstacles.
-For example, recently we have had issues ranging from our goods being disembarked from ships to goods being held in airports, due to closures.
-We often face problems with goods being held in quarantine, documentation inconsistencies, and customs regulations – you name it!
+For example, we have had issues ranging from our goods being disembarked from ships to goods being held in airports, due to closures.
+We often face problems with goods being held in quarantine, documentation inconsistencies and customs regulations – you name it!
 The list of problems you can face when exporting is endless, however, if you have a good freight partner, you should be able to work around any situation.

 How much of your business does export trade account for?

 Export sales are a very important part of our business operations, in fact, in June 2018, 50 per cent of our sales are generated from overseas custom – everywhere from Brazil, to Switzerland!
 We do advertise in several overseas locations, as well as the UK, to support this revenue.
 We have our eyes firmly on expanding on this, we intend to explore more foreign markets and aim to support this custom by launching our website in different language.
-I’m also excited to announce that I have meetings in China later this month, with a view to setting up a distribution agreement over there.

 The key things are to be knowledgeable about the rules and regulations of the different markets, to find a reliable freight partner, and to deal in a way that best suits yours and your businesses requirements.